 - 12.1.1.
-The Introductory Academic Program is mandatory and intended to provide awardees with support during their first weeks in Australia, to assist in preparing for study in Australia, to enhance their ability to meet the demands of their studies and maximise the likelihood of completing their course by the scholarship completion date.
-The IAP can also assist the institution to monitor an awardee's capability and identify those who may need further assistance during the course of their studies. - 12.1.2.
-It is expected that the Introductory Academic Program will be conducted over a four to six week period. - 12.1.3.
+The Introductory Academic Program is mandatory for all awardees.
+It is intended to provide awardees with support during their first weeks in Australia; prepare them for study in Australia; enhance their ability to meet the demands of their studies; and maximise the likelihood of success in their course by the scholarship completion date.
+The IAP may an institution to monitor an awardee's capability and identify those who may need further assistance during the course of their studies. - 12.1.2.
+The Introductory Academic Program will be conducted over a four to six week period. - 12.1.3.
 Attendance at the Introductory Academic Program is compulsory for all awardees.
-Failure to attend the Introductory Academic Program may result in the termination of the scholarship.
+Failure to attend the Introductory Academic Program may result in termination of the scholarship. - 12.1.4.
+Annex A contains detailed information about the IAP.